Orange County Elder Abuse Attorney

 “How Can You Say I Did This?
 There is No Evidence!”

 As with other instances involving unsound mind, elderly persons may make wild accusations, often with little evidence to support their claims.
 Regardless, authorities have an obligation to take these situations seriously and charge suspects with crimes under certain circumstances.

 Contact Us Our Orange County Elder Abuse Attorney Today!

-If you or your loved one are facing charges for violating PC 368 and would like to take advantage of a free confidential case evaluation, call (844) 807-8180 today to speak with one of our skilled legal professionals.
+If you or your loved one are facing charges for violating PC 368 and would like to take advantage of a free confidential case evaluation, call (844) 807-8180 today to speak with one of our Orange County elder abuse lawyers.
 An experienced PC 368 OC elder abuse lawyer from The Law Offices of Randy Collins will help you to evaluate your options and provide you with the information you need during this difficult time.